gcallah/BookReviews/jones.md

 Mrs. Berkeley said that what he was pulling down was "rubbish," and surely removing rubbish is a constructive, not a destructive, activity.

+B's project of founding a university in Bermuda is a strange episode in his career, although Jones makes a good case that it should be understood as a facet of his larger project of Anglican education.

+While discussing this topic, Jones makes a curious claim: "But his Bermuda project was obliquely complicit in the modern, import-oriented economy he despised and the full range of human cruelty is it required -- bondage, and forced movement of populations, and eradication of indigenous peoples and their ways of life and habitats" (348).
+Even though Berkeley plan to raise funds for his project through selling small land holdings on St. Christopher (St.
+Kitts), nevertheless this would "obliquely but ultimately require the dystopia of plantation colonialism and slavery" (348).

+First of all, it is not at all clear what Jones means by "require" here: We found universities today, even on remote islands, without "requiring" plantation colonialism and slavery.
+It is true that what wound up happening on St. Christopher was that the land was dominated by large, slave-worked plantations.
+But this happened without Berkeley being involved in the land sales, and without his college ever being built.
+One can never prove historical counterfactuals, but perhaps if his scheme has gone through, the outcome on St. Christopher would have been different.

+But even odder Is this notion of "oblique" responsibility: Once we adopt such a flimsy standard for placing blame, it seems we have to condemn everyone alive at the moment some unsavory event was occurring: Weren't even the Native Americans and the slaves "obliquely" responsible for the what happened?

 ## Bibliography